opnsense/docs/source/manual/how-tos/cellular.rst

 ------------------------
 Step 4 - Troubleshooting
 ------------------------
-In case it still does not work, first look at the log of the cellular device's PPP connection, to do so go to: **Interfaces->Point-to-Point->Log File**.
-If you are lucky you can see what went wrong directly in the log.
+In case it still does not work, first look at the log of the cellular device's PPP connection, to do so go to:
+:menuselection:`Interfaces --> Point-to-Point --> Log File`.
+If you are
+lucky you can see what went wrong directly in the log.
 Unfortunately, the PPP log is not very informative so it might not help at all.